-Most people don’t necessarily think of the Psalms when pondering Messianic prophecies, but there is an abundance of prophetic references to Him found in this amazing book of songs.
+Many people don’t necessarily think of the Psalms when pondering Messianic prophecies, but there is an abundance of prophetic references to Him found in this amazing book of songs.
 Not to mention, Jesus Himself referred to the Psalms on numerous occasions.
 We also know that King David, who wrote many of the Psalms, was promised that the Messiah would be one of His descendants and that He would “reign on his throne forever.”
 That descendant would be none other than Jesus Christ.

 - The Prophets…

 The Old Testament prophets spoke of the coming Messiah and His redemption quite often.
 But when their Messiah finally came, many of the Jews weren’t expecting Him to suffer.
 They did not anticipate His death, and they certainly weren’t expecting a King who would reign from a heavenly throne.
-They knew the Old Testament prophecies well, but had overlooked most of the imagery referring to a suffering Messiah.
+They knew the Old Testament prophecies well but had overlooked most of the imagery referring to a suffering Messiah.
 (Keep in mind that the prophecies also predicted that many of the Jews would reject Him when He finally came.)

 But while the Jewish people desperately wanted freedom from Rome, God knew better.
 He knew they needed spiritual freedom far more.
-Jesus could have come and done exactly what they expected, but there would have been no cross and no redemption from our sins.
+Jesus could have come and done exactly what they expected, but there would have been no cross and no redemption for our sins.
 As the book of Hebrews points out, their sacrificial system was imperfect and incapable of removing sin and guilt (Hebrews 10:1-18).
 It served only as a shadow of what would eventually come through Jesus Christ.
 Only the death and resurrection of Jesus could truly set them free and make them whole and blameless.

-And this is not only true of the Jews, but the Gentiles as well.
+And this is not only true of the Jews but the Gentiles as well.
 The whole earth needed to be saved from sin and death first and foremost.